Is my gift to Boston Conservatory at Berklee tax-deductible?

 To make a gift of stock, please provide your broker with the following information about our account: DTC 0443 Bank of New York Boston Conservatory Brokerage Account #A9G043128

-When making a stock gift, please contact or leave a message with Database Manager Martin Christiansen at (617) 912-9202 or firstname.lastname@example.org to inform us of the amount of the transfer.
+When making a stock gift, please contact Dana Grider, senior director, institutional advancement, at firstname.lastname@example.org or 617-747-2439 to inform us of the amount of the transfer.
 To be considered a gift for tax purposes, you must relinquish ownership of the stock on or before December 31.
-For additional questions, please contact Martin Christiansen in the Development Office at (617) 912-9202 or email@example.com.
+For additional questions, please contact Dana Grider, senior director, institutional advancement, at email@example.com or 617-747-2439.